aldhykohar/android-tracker-location-gmaps/README.md

 -----

 ### What can You contribute ⚠️
-* There are language Specific folders in the repository choose any you're comfortable with if not, make one.
+* There are the repository to traker location realtime from maps.
-* Inside the language folder there will be multiple topic folders like Data Structures, Algorithms, Problems and projects.
-* Contribute any algorithm, data-structure implementation or your favourite problmes or projects.
+* Contribute any algorithm, or new fetures.
 * Make sure your follow the below steps.
 -----